greenelab/deep-review/sections/04_study.md

 result in a similar amount of improvement in tertiary structure prediction since secondary structure mainly reflects coarse-grained local conformation of a protein structure.

-Protein folding restrained by predicted contacts, also called contact-assisted protein folding, represents a promising new direction for ab initio folding of proteins without good templates in PDB, but it requires accurate contact prediction.
+Protein contact prediction and contact-assisted folding (i.e., folding proteins using predicted contacts as restraints) represents a promising new direction for ab initio folding of proteins without good templates in PDB.
 Evolutionary coupling analysis (ECA) is an effective contact prediction method for some proteins with a very large number (>1000) of sequence homologs [doi:10.1371/journal.pone.0028766], but ECA fares poorly for proteins without many sequence homologs.
 Since (soluble) proteins with many sequence homologs are likely to have a good template in PDB, to make contact-assisted folding practically useful for ab initio folding, it is essential to predict accurate contacts for proteins without many sequence homologs.
 By combining ECA with a few other protein features, shallow neural network-based methods such as MetaPSICOV [@doi:10.1093/bioinformatics/btu791] and CoinDCA-NN [@doi:10.1093/bioinformatics/btv472] have shown some advantage over ECA for proteins with a small number of sequence homologs, but their accuracy is still not very good.
 In recent years, deep learning methods have been explored for contact prediction.
 For example,